hutchinsonsh/honeypots/README.md

 These honeypots were run on ec2 amazon instances for 48-72 hrs

 ___________
+**Disclaimer:**
+I am not a cyber security expert- this was an ill-advised passion project more than anything else.
+Setting up a honeypot is asking for trouble and I would highly suggest doing your own research before hosting one.
+When I ran these honeypots, I set up an ec2 instance(to avoid using my own network), collected and viewed all data in a sandbox, and only ran the ec2 instance for a limited amount of time- making sure I shut down each instance between use.

+___________
 **Honeypot 1**:
   This is the most basic honeypot.
 It denies all connections.